IKEA year in review

 Your name, picture, and voice, along with information about your preferences and opinions, quotes, interviews, and results from surveys that you may have participated in.
 In addition to this, comments that you may have supplied us with regarding our or your business may be collected as well as documents and works (in any format, such as video or sound recordings) that you might create and voluntarily share with us.

-The processing is necessary for purposes of our legitimate interest to be able to keep our products and brand relevant and up to date.
+Performance of a contract (Article 6.1 (b) GDPR) The processing is necessary for the performance of the agreement that you have with us to participate on different events or campaigns.
+The processing is necessary for purposes of our legitimate interest to be able to keep our products and brand relevant and up to date. |

-Storage period: We will store your personal data for as long as it is relevant for our archives.
+Storage period: We will store your personal data for as long as it is relevant for our exhibition |

 Copy link Copied Link